cylc/cylc-admin/cylc-8-roadmap.md

 ## System Components, Communications, etc.

+We need something very much like the [Jupyter Hub](https://jupyterhub.readthedocs.io/en/stable/) Architecture: a privileged hub that spawns a reverse proxy server and sub-services for suite discovery etc., and spawns suite daemons (c.f.
+Jupyter notebooks) as the user.

+Note below "reverse proxy server" may encompass the "hub" and web proxy functionality (but these should be separate components, like in Jupyter Hub).

 1. __Reverse Proxy Server__ (gateway between clients and suites)
     1. Single point of access, to:
         1. Discover and present suites, and route client requests to them